new-coyote/nuevo-coyote/site/workshop/how-to-succeed-in-anti-capitalist-business.md

       transformation.

       They offer about 75 courses and have about 900 students a year.
 They are not part of the restrictive, bureaucratic, and expensive university “educational-industrial complex.”
 No degrees or certificates.
 No university credit.
 And proudly so.
-As a matter of social justice, their mission is to allow everyone a chance to keeping learning debt-free through our Radical Pricing Policy.
+As a matter of social justice, their mission is to allow everyone a chance to keeping learning debt-free through their Radical Pricing Policy.
 Hope to see you in class!
 seo:
   title: ""
   meta_description: How to Succeed in Anti-Capitalist Business is a 4-week